mohitpai/journey-optimizer.en/help/using/documentation-updates.md

 ## November 2021

 * A full description of the advanced expression editor used in journeys is now available.
 [Read more](building-journeys/expression/expressionadvanced.md)
-* New CNAME subdomain delegation.
+* New CNAME subdomain delegation method.
 [Read more](configuration/delegate-subdomain.md#cname-subdomain-delegation)

 ## October 2021